jadelapuente/14jdelap.github.io/content/posts/how-to-diagnose-and-mitigate-linking-errors.md

 ```plz
 deps = ["@//cc/clang:compiler-rt_builtins"]
 ```

-The limitations of that case study is that it's very specific — it doesn't teach you the key underlying concepts to know how to think about these concepts from first principles.
-It also doesn't teach you how to think about how you want to compile and link your code, which is an important question if you have a complex system.

 In this post I want to attempt building that context and sharing a methodology for how you can approach it.
 I'll explain the concepts using C  because it's arguably the most influential programming language, but the general principles can be applied to any.